tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/PHYS2010/LAB 1 - Resonance and Q in electric circuits Pre Lab.md

 $T = 1.40$

 3. How would your answer for the angular frequency 𝜔଴ in Q2 change if you doubled the resistance 𝑅?
 Would anything else change?
 Doubling the resistance would not change angular frequency.
-It will halve the Q factor, a
+It will halve the Q factor, and reduce the maximum current.

+4. Suppose you connected a DMM set to ammeter mode in the circuit with the parameters in Q2.
+Describe what you would observe.